Ships in Falmouth Bay

 The Queen Elizabeth dock ( Pictured top left) holds 128 million litres or water and can be emptied in three hours.

-A good lookout point to see the superb views across the site and Falmouth harbour would be to take the road Castle Drive towards Pendennis Point.
+A good lookout point to see the superb views across the site and Falmouth harbour is just a 10 minute walk from our B&B. Take the road Castle Drive towards Pendennis Point.
 Make sure you head on up there when in Falmouth to take a closer look.